delapena89/angularjs-projects/1-basic-angular-website/readme.md

 Configure a routing system
 create a main controller with dependency injection
-Use $http servies to fetch data from a json file.
+Use $http servies to fetch data from a json file. use plunker to host the project in the browser